-Before the United States entered World War I, young Americans went to France to be fighter pilots, joining the Lafayette Escadrille.
+Before the United States enters World War I, some American youths volunteer for the French military.
+Subsequently, they become the first U.S. fighter pilots and form a squadron known as the Lafayette Escadrille, whose exploits and heroism become the stuff of legend.
 This fictional version follows a laconic Texas rancher, an eager Nebraska kid, a Black boxer already in France, and a New York swell, as they arrive green for training, get their baptism by fire when German planes ambush them on their first mission, and graduate to heroics.
-Rawlings, the Texan, falls in love with a young woman he meets at a bordello.
-Keeping their eyes on them are Captain Thenault and Cassidy, the resident ace, who keeps a pet lion.
-Can the boys measure up?
+Rawlings, the Texan, falls in love with a young woman he meets at a brothel.
 Written by

 By the start of 1916, World War I had wreaked havoc across Europe.
 Over nine million people would eventually die.

 Although the airplane had only recently been invented, it was quickly adapted into a war machine.

 The young men who flew them became the first fighter pilots and a new kind of hero was born.

 See more »